Skip to content

 • Conservation areas

-They are frequently seen in:
+They are commonly found in:

 • Central London streets

-• Planned urban settings
+• Planned urban environments

 • Locations where visual consistency and historic character are important